mkirchner/hamt/README.md

-* How to distinguish between node types in a way that allows us to create arrays of mixed type?
-* Common C approach: union w/ tagged pointer to determine node type
-* Note the order of the pairs: since index is not a pointer and the bit-fiddling constrains do not apply, we need to make sure it does not overlap w/ the tagged pointer.
-Since the pointer to the key is used more often, we opt to tag the value pointer.
 * PS: avoiding mixed type, adding another bitmap mapping and keeping two arrays is a key change in LAMP (double-check this)

-**Pointer tagging**.
-Pointers are word-aligned, use lower 3 bits on 64-bit arch.

 ### The Anchor